Why should you paint your decking?

 Decking oils penetrate the wood to nourish and replace the natural oils lost through weathering.
 They’re ideal for new or newly restored decking as they enhance the natural colour and beauty of the wood.

-Decking stains give decking a richer colour than oil finishes. so they’re ideal if you want an opaque look.
+Decking stains give decking a richer colour than oil finishes, great if you want an opaque look.
 Stains can be used on new or weathered decks.

 What tools do you need?